Clontarf - Anzac Avenue (Elizabeth Avenue), construct active transport overpass

 Key features

-• Constructing and installing a single span overpass with protective safety screen—the overpass will be compliant with the Disability Discrimination Act 1992.
+• Construction and installation of a single span overpass with protective safety screen—the overpass is compliant with the Disability Discrimination Act 1992.

-• Installing lockable access to the eastern campus of Clontarf Beach State High School.
+• Lockable access to the eastern campus of Clontarf Beach State High School.

-• Extending existing pathways to connect to overpass ramps.
+• Extension of the existing pathways to connect to overpass ramps.

-• Installing pedestrian barrier fencing on Elizabeth Avenue median, between Isobel Street and Oasis Court.
+• Pedestrian barrier fencing on the Elizabeth Avenue median, between Isobel Street and Oasis Court.

-• Installing fauna fencing to prevent native wildlife from crossing the road.
+• Fauna fencing to prevent native wildlife from accessing the road.

-• Planting of over 250 trees to improve koala habitat for the Hays Inlet area.
+• Planted trees to improve koala habitat for the Hays Inlet area.

 Funding

-This project is jointly funded by the Australian and Queensland governments on an 80:20 basis.
+This project was jointly funded by the Australian and Queensland governments on an 80:20 basis.
 Investment ID 2253925

 Total investment